-Angela lives in the Central Illinois flatlands, with her husband, two children, and too many pets.
+She lives in the Central Illinois flatlands with her husband, two kids, and too many pets.

 Angela was born in Louisville, Kentucky with straight hair and great vision.
 People who know her now find this highly unlikely, so she shows them this picture as proof.

 But that all changed around first grade.
 Her hair began to curl and one day the blackboard went blurry and stayed that way.
 She had four eye surgeries.
 (One was an emergency surgery on Christmas eve!)
 Her vision was saved, but she had to wear really thick glasses.

 She also had to repeat first grade because of something called “socio-emotional development” which is another way of saying: it’s hard to be a first grader and sometimes you need more practice.

 By fourth grade, Angela had big curly hair to match her big bifocals.
 She spent her time making things, reading books, and playing the violin.

 In sixth grade she got contacts.
 She was extremely thankful.